jaimeechevarria/jaimeechevarria.github.io/README.md

 Sleek uses [Lazy Sizes](https://github.com/aFarkas/lazysizes).
 Lazy Loader for loading images.
 Check the link for more info.
 Lazy Sizes doesnt’t require any configuration and it’s going to be included in your bundled js file.

+#### Equations

+Equations written in Latex can be rendered in Markdown posts by transforming them into html using [this website](https://www.codecogs.com/latex/eqneditor.php).

 ### Pages

 The home page is located under index.md file.
 To change the content or design you have to edit the default.html file in `_layouts` folder.